oracle-livelabs/spatial-graph/spatial-studio/slr-analyze/slr-analyze.md

 ### Prerequisites

-* Complete Lab 3: Visualize Spatial Data
+* Completion of Lab 3: Visualize Spatial Data

 ## Task 1: Identify schools in the projected flood area